The Kerrville Folk Festival

 The Kerrville Folk Festival, the Foundation’s flagship event, was founded by Rod Kennedy in 1972.
 It is the longest continuously running music festival in North America and is a Mecca in the songwriting community.
-The festival runs for 18 straight days and nights with activities for all ages focused on nurturing and developing artistic expression, especially the art of songwriting, in a loving, family friendly environment.
+For 18 straight days and nights, the Festival offers concerts and activities for all ages that are focused on nurturing and developing artistic expression, especially the art of songwriting.

-While many folks come out just to see the evening main stage shows, many say the heart and soul of the Festival is in the Campground.
-This is where you can truly experience and appreciate the abundance of talent we are blessed to have in our midst each year.
-Impromptu jam sessions can pop up at any time around a campfire or anywhere there are people willing to listen; it is a 24-hour-a-day treat for musicians and music enthusiasts alike.
+While many folks come out just to see the evening shows, many say the heart and soul of the Festival is in the Campground.
+This is where folks can truly experience and appreciate the abundance of talent the community is blessed to have in their midst each year.
+Impromptu jam sessions pop up at any time around campfires, or anywhere folks are willing to listen; it is a 24-hour-a-day treat for musicians and music enthusiasts alike.

-In addition to evenings of live music there are also day time activities such as children’s concerts, YAPI (Young Artists’ Performance Incubator), a universities campus songwriters competition, our annual Grassy Hill New Folk Competition, a songwriters school, instruction for harmonica and guitar, hill country bike rides, canoe trips on the Guadalupe River, guided nature walks, Texas wine and beer seminars, Saturday Shabbat services, and Sunday folk song services.
+In addition to evenings of live music, there are daytime activities such as children’s concerts, YAPI (Young Artists’ Performance Incubator), a universities campus songwriters competition, the annual Grassy Hill New Folk Competition, a songwriters school, workshops in ukulele, harmonica and guitar, hill country bike rides, canoe trips on the Guadalupe River, guided nature walks, Texas wine and beer seminars, Saturday Shabbat services, and Sunday folk song services.
 There is something for everyone who enjoys music, camping, the outdoors, and making new friends.

 Whether you come out for a day, a weekend, or for the entire Festival, you’ll find that the music, the ambiance, and the spiritual optimism combine to make this America’s most beloved and respected songwriters gathering.